Traffic and Parking

 The City has a Traffic and Parking Commission consisting of seven members.
 The members are appointed by the City Council.
 Traffic requests are referred to the Traffic and Parking Commission.
 The requests can involve any type of concern regarding traffic, including stop signs, speed limits, potential hazard areas or other concerns.
 The Commission makes recommendations to the Council.

 The Commission meets on the fourth Thursday of each odd numbered month.
-Requests can be submitted on the Application For Agenda Item form or by letter.
+Requests can be submitted on the Request For Agenda Item form or by letter.
 Requests should be addressed to the Municipal Utilities and Engineering Department.

 The Engineering Division does traffic studies of various types, including speed surveys, traffic counts, level of service studies, and stop sign and traffic signal warrant studies.
 The Division keeps records of accidents and maintains an accident pin map.
 The Division also keeps records of traffic counts.

-For larger developments in the City, Traffic Impact Analyses (TIA) are requires.
+For larger developments in the City, Traffic Impact Analysis (TIA) are requires.
 These studies predict the traffic generated by the development and the incremental impact that the traffic will have on the street system.
 The TIAs in Redlands are usually done using the East Valley Subarea Traffic Model which is administered by the City of San Bernardino.
 Depending on the size of the project, there may be requirements to improve the traffic system as a condition of development, such as installing signals, adding turning lanes, or other improvements.

 Very large developments are required to do a TIA per the Congestion Management Program.
 This is a program which is mandated by the State of California and is administered locally by San Bernardino Associated Governments.
 There are specific criteria which determine whether this type of study is required.
 This type of TIA includes calculation of the cost of mitigating the impact of traffic from the development on area streets and freeways.